LambdaHack/LambdaHack/README.md

 contains many sample automated play test commands.
 Numerous tests that use the screensaver game modes (AI vs. AI) and the teletype frontend are gathered in `make test-locally`.
-Of these, travis runs `test-travis` on each push to github.
+Some of these are run by CI  on each push to github.
 Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly frontend and auto-locating the game binary.